mobify/workshop--adaptivejs-site-1x/README.md

     {/contentBlock}
     ```

-10. View the category page in your browser
+10. View the category page in your browser.

-    You should see a page very similar to the one in the previous step, but now we're only including the content we need.
+    A page similar to the one in the previous step appears but now only with the title and listing as contents.

-11. Stop preview by typing `ctrl c` in the terminal window.
+11. Stop the preview with the `[control] c` command on the command line.

-##Ready to Continue?
+##Continue to Step 3

-Once you've got the view set up we can move on to adding some styling to it.
+Once you set up the miew, add some styling to it.
 Run the following command to move on:

 ```
 git reset --hard HEAD && git clean -df && git checkout step-3-style-category-page
 ```

-Then, follow the directions in that branch's [README](https://github.com/mobify/workshop--adaptivejs-site/blob/step-3-style-category-page/README.md)
+Then, follow the directions in the  [README](https://github.com/mobify/workshop--adaptivejs-site/blob/step-3-style-category-page/README.md) of the Step 3 branch.